This page describes CAAPR, the Combined

 Many English words are spelled with a final y used as a vowel, as in <many> and <quality>.
 American dictionaries generally show the sound of this vowel as an unstressed long e.
 British dictionaries, on the other hand, often show it as a short i.
 The Longman dictionary uses the symbol /i/ to represent it.
 For British English /i/ is distinguished from /i:/ by length as well as stress, while for American English, only the stress difference is apparent.
 CAAPR uses the symbol 'ý' where Longman uses /i/.
 One difference is that, for American English only, where an unstressed /i:/ occurs, it is spelled in CAAPR as 'ý' rather than 'I'.
 This mostly affects words ending in /i:z/ such as <rabies>, which rhymes with <babies> for Americans. <rabies> is spelled «rE'býz» in American CAAPR, but «rE'bIz» in British CAAPR.

-variant of 'ý', representing a sound which may either be one
+representing a sound which may either be one of the vowel sounds

-the vowel sounds of 'ý', or the consonant 'y'.
-The
+of 'ý', or the consonant 'y'.
+The Longman dictionary uses

-dictionary uses the symbol /i/, linked to the following sound by a tie,
+the symbol /i/, linked to the following sound by a tie, to

-to represent it.
-The sample word <previous> is
+represent it.
+The sample word <previous> is typical of

 the words where it occurs, as the word might be pronounced either